borti4938/n64rgb_project_misc/N64RGB2MoutFilter/README.md

 Assembly should be straight forward.
 You may print the [assembly sheet](./doc/n64rgb2multiout_assembly_sheet_top.pdf) for your orientation.

-Please note that you have the option to include the FilterAddOn on the flexible PCB or just leave it.
+Please note that you have the option to include the [Filter AddOn](../FilterAddOn) on the flexible PCB or just leave it.
-I recommend to use the filter.
+I recommend using the filter.

 If you use a PCBA service, you may use the provided mounting file ([with filter](./doc/n64rgb2moutfilter_filteroption.mnt) or [without filter](./doc/n64rgb2moutfilter_nofilter.mnt)).